Tech-at-DU/React-Fundamentals-tutorial/P12-Displaying-Feature/content.md

 	background-color: #eee;
 }
 ```
->

 This sets the font size, adds some padding and marging, sets the border radius, and sets a background color.

 ## Feature list

 The SFPOPOS data provides a list of 0 or more strings of features.
 This means we need to display a list of these `POPOSFeature` components.

 Time to make a component!
 This new component will take an array of strings and return an array of `POPOSFeature` components.

-> [info]
+> [action]
 >
 > Create a new file: `POPOSFeatureList`.
 >
 > Add the following code here to define the new component.
 >
 ```JS
 import React from 'react'
 import POPOSFeature from './POPOSFeature'